ironboy/the-rest/README.md

 * 1.0.27 - Temporarily reverting method chain syntax
 * 1.0.28 - Reintroducing the method chain syntax
 * 1.0.29 - Minor changes to README.
+* 1.0.30 - Added possibility to add frontend classes that do not have Mongoose/the.rest backend.